niaxotim/erps-buggy-full-motion-receiver/erps-buggy-full-motion-receiver-tutorial.md

 ### Step 1
 Let's take our existing code, and expand it to be able to cope with the two new 'left' and 'right' commands that we're going to be sending from our controller.

+If you're starting from scratch again, make sure you have a radio block to receieve key:value pairs and the 'forwards' and 'backwards' checks.

+If you need a refresher, check out the hint!

 Click on the '+' in your if-statement to add 2 more 'else-if' parts, and check if the 'name' variable is "left" or "right" for each one.

 #### ~ tutorialhint